Bruce Forsyth: Career revival

 In 2003, and again in 2010, Forsyth was a guest presenter on the news and satire quiz show Have I Got News for You.
 Forsyth had called Paul Merton, one of the team captains on the show, to suggest himself as a guest presenter.
-He co-presented Strictly Come Dancing from 2004 to 2013, formally stepping down from hosting the regular live show in April 2014.
+He co-presented Strictly Come Dancing with Tess Daly from 2004 to 2013, formally stepping down from hosting the regular live show in April 2014.
 This decision was made to reduce his workload and for the preparation of pre-recorded specials.

 On 7 April 2010, Forsyth became one of the first three celebrities to be subjected to the British version of the American institution of a comedy roast, on Channel 4's A Comedy Roast.
 Forsyth was the subject of the BBC genealogy series Who Do You Think You Are?, broadcast on 19 July 2010.
 On 20 March 2010, Forsyth appeared on the autobiography-interview programme Piers Morgan's Life Stories, which was broadcast on ITV.

 In 2011, Forsyth released a collection of songs on CD called These Are My Favourites.
 He chose the songs for their personal and musical importance, including a duet with his granddaughter, Sophie Purdie.
 These Are My Favourites also includes a recording of "Paper Moon" with Nat King Cole.

+Charity work

+Forsyth was an enthusiastic and lifelong supporter of numerous charities, particularly those focused on helping children, disabled people, and animals.

+In 2001, Forsyth became a patron for the international charity EveryChild, which supports vulnerable children around the world.
+For his 80th birthday in 2008, he requested that people donate to EveryChild instead of buying him presents.

+Forsyth was heavily involved with the charity Variety, which assists disabled and disadvantaged children.
+As part of this work, he helped provide the charity with its signature "Sunshine Coaches," which are specially adapted minibuses.